- Download our Moving to France Guide (PDF)

 Tutors in France

-There are lots of tutors that are qualified to tutor the French curriculum and the International Baccalaureate, but there are smaller numbers available to tutor other curricula such as the British or French curriculum.
+If your children require extra assistance on a particular subject, you can also look for tutors who are subject-matter experts rather than those who follow a particular curriculum.
+There are lots of tutors who are qualified to tutor the French curriculum and the International Baccalaureate, but there are smaller numbers available to tutor other curricula, such as the British curriculum.

 Further reading